 What is my WHM Username and Password?

-NOTE: If you change your cPanel password, your WHM password is changed as well.
+Changing your cPanel password updates your WHM password is changed as well.

 - Log into AMP